Pioneering Austrias Vineyard-Classification.

 Find out more: www.traditionsweingueter.at

 The historical Thal vineyard has a special meaning to us.
 A few parcels have been owned by our family since the beginning of the winery's history.
 Here, Josef and Anna Hiedler cultivated one their first vineyards in 1856.
 This gently sloping hillside, in the south of Langenlois, is formed from a powerful rise of loess that is marked throughout by large terraces.
 The vines grow on a sandy and very chalky loess soil.
-Characteristic are the underlying red sands and gravels, which pass through the loess cover layer by layer.
+Characteristic are the underlying red sands (from the earth's hot periods) and gravels, which cut through the loess cover layer by layer.
 It is also here, where Ludwig I. planted one of the first Grüner Veltliner vineyards in Kamptal in 1936.
 The almost 80-year-old vines date back to a time when yield was not the prime concern of wine producers: middle-sized fruit, rather loose-berried, with a very 'down-to-earth' taste.
 Those values are still important for us when we select our vine material.

 |Vine age||15-80 years|